MiZhou22/Digital-Image-Process-Exp-CSU-/README.md

 # Digital-Image-Process-Exp-CSU-
+- Author: zhoumicsu@csu.edu.cn
-Digital Image Process Exp(CSU).
+- Digital Image Process Exp(CSU).
 If it is useful, cite this repository.